 2.3.1 Manufacturer’s or vendor’s recommendations for storage and protective care shall be reviewed by a user-designated representative and shall be strictly followed when transmitted to the field.
 If the manufacturer’s recommendations are not available, the information included in this RP shall be used as a minimum acceptable guide.

-NOTE Failure to follow vendor’s recommendation for storage and protective care may void the warranty.
+NOTE Failure to follow vendor’s recommendation for storage and protective care can void the warranty.

 2.3.1.1 Review the procurement documents to determine if the equipment had been prepared for a predetermined storage period.
 For example, if the equipment was procured per API standards, preparation for shipment would be “suitable for six months of outdoor storage from time of shipment, with no disassembly required before operation, except for inspection of bearings and seals.
-If storage for a longer period is contemplated, the purchaser will consult with the vendor regarding the recommended procedures to be followed.”NOTE It is recommended that where machines are to be partially or completely disassembled for storage preservation or inspection by the contractor or user, the vendor’s service representative should be on site to ensure the accuracy of the work and the preservation of the warranty.
+If storage for a longer period is contemplated, the purchaser will consult with the vendor regarding the recommended procedures to be followed.”
+It is recommended that where machines are to be partially or completely disassembled for storage preservation or inspection by the contractor or user, the vendor’s service representative should be on site to ensure the accuracy of the work and the preservation of the warranty.

 2.3.1.2 Protective storage requirements for specific items of equipment such as pumps, blowers, fans, compressors, and gearboxes are found in subsequent sections of this procedure.